pytorch/serve/kubernetes/README.md

 **Create EFS Volume for the EKS Cluster**

 This section describes steps to prepare a EFS backed PersistentVolume that would be used by the TS Helm Chart.

-To prepare a EFS volume as a shared model / config store we,

-1. Create a EFS file system.
-2. Create a Security Group, Ingress rule to enable EFS communicate across NAT of the EKS cluster
+To prepare a EFS volume as a shared model / config store we have to create a EFS file system, Security Group and Ingress rule to enable EFS communicate across NAT of the EKS cluster.
-3. Copy the Torchserve MAR files / Config files to a predefined directory structure.

-Bulk of the heavy lifting for these steps is performed by ``setup_efs.sh`` script.
+This heavy lifting for these steps is performed by ``setup_efs.sh`` script.
 To run the script, Update the following variables in `setup_efs.sh`

     CLUSTER_NAME=TorchserveCluster # EKS TS Cluser Name
     MOUNT_TARGET_GROUP_NAME="eks-efs-group"